allanj/dep-hybrid-tree/README.md

 ### Dependency-basded Hybrid Tree for Semantic Parsing
 This repository is the implementation of the paper _"Dependency-based Hybrid Tree for Semantic parsing"_ appeared in the Empirical Methods in Natural Language Processing (EMNLP), 2018.
-The paper will be released soon.

 #### Requirements